md-y/3354-splitsquad/Implementation/README.md

 ## How to build

 - Must have [Node.js](https://nodejs.org/) with NPM installed
-- Clone the repository, navigate to this directory
+- Clone the repository, navigate to this directory ("Implementation")
-- Run `npm install`
+- Run `npm install` in the terminal
 - Create a Postgres server using [PgAdmin 4](https://www.postgresql.org/download/), or have a Postgres server available for connection
   - Remember the username and password of the admin user, you'll need it later
   - Create a database separate from the default one and remember the name.
 All of its options can be default.